AutoB2G: Agentic Simulation and Reinforcement Learning for Spatio-Temporal Grid-Interactive Building Control: Agentic LLM-based Simulation Workflow Construction

-To satisfy user-specified simulation tasks, we introduce an LLM-based agent that interprets natural-language objectives and retrieves relevant modules from the codebase.
+\textbf{Agentic retrieval.} To satisfy user-specified simulation tasks, we introduce an agentic LLM that interprets natural-language objectives and retrieves relevant modules from the codebase.
 Rather than exposing the agent to the entire raw source code, we present the DAG formulation, which explicitly encodes functional dependencies and allows clearer structural reasoning.

 Given a natural-language task description $U$, the agent returns a set of candidate functions,

 where $\Phi_{\text{LLM}}(\cdot)$ denotes the agent’s reasoning process that identifies candidate functions for pipeline construction.